NomicFoundation/hardhat/docs/guides/waffle-testing.md

 We are requiring `Chai` which is an assertions library.
 These asserting functions are called "matchers", and the ones we're using here actually come from Waffle.

-This is why we're using the `hardhat-waffle` plugin, which makes it easier to assert values from Ethereum.
+This is why we're using the `@nomiclabs/hardhat-waffle` plugin, which makes it easier to assert values from Ethereum.
 Check out [this section](https://ethereum-waffle.readthedocs.io/en/latest/matchers.html) in Waffle's documentation for the entire list of Ethereum-specific matchers.

 ::: warning
 Some Waffle matchers return a Promise rather than executing immediately.
 If you're making a call or sending a transaction, make sure to check Waffle's documentation, and `await` these Promises.
 Otherwise your tests may pass without running all checks.